After two bumper years, Toyota braces for shift to slower growth

 Separately, a source close to Toyota said it may project a fall in profit for this fiscal year, a view echoed by some analysts, who note its typically conservative stance.

-The consensus from a survey by Thomson Reuters I/B/E/S of 26 analysts, however, calls for Toyota's operating profit to rise to another record of 2.66 trillion yen (15 billion pounds), albeit with growth of a much more modest 10 percent after last year's estimated 80 percent surge.
+The consensus from a survey by Thomson Reuters I/B/E/S of 26 analysts, however, calls for Toyota's operating profit to rise to another record of 2.66 trillion yen ($26 billion), albeit with growth of a much more modest 10 percent after last year's estimated 80 percent surge.

 "We cannot rule out the possibility operating profit guidance will be flat or down year-on-year," Tokyo-based Barclays autos analyst Tatsuo Yoshida said in a report, though he himself forecasted growth.
 Much will depend on currency rates and other assumptions, he said.